Academic and Related Policies

 THE FALL GATHERING

-The Fall Gathering constitutes the first week of the Fall semester and begins the process of community formation.
+The Fall Gathering constitutes the first part of the fall semester and begins the process of community formation.
 All students are encouraged to attend the Fall Gathering.
 For all prospective postulants, postulants and ordinands, attendance is compulsory.

 APPLICATION FOR GRADUATION

-Students eligible for a degree or diploma are required to notify the general office in writing (letter or email) by March 1st of the year in which they intend to graduate in order to be considered for Convocation.
-Faculty advisors or program directors should be consulted to determine eligibility.
+Students eligible for a degree or diploma are required to notify the general office in writing (letter or email) by December 1st of the year before they intend to graduate in order to be considered for Convocation.
+Faculty advisors or program directors must be consulted to determine eligibility.
 It is the student’s responsibility to initiate the process.

 TRANSFER FROM THE B.TH PROGRAM TO THE M.DIV.
 PROGRAM